mysqlsumi/MySQLwithJmeter/README.md

 How to do mysql benchmark test with Jmeter

 ## 0. Pre- Requisite (사전작업)
-### 1) Download and install Java 8+ on your Jmeter test server such as Window, Mac, etc.
+### 1) Download and install Java 8+ on your Jmeter test server such as Window, Mac and etc.
 [Download java](https://www.java.com/ko/download/)

 ### 2) Download and install Jmeter.